 You are a business of one, whether you are employed, contract, or operate your own firm.
 Gaining core marketing skills empowers you to interview with confidence and find the customers you will love.
 You will be able to connect with your interviewer and provide the reason the company should choose you.
 You will connect the need of the business to your expertise.

 The following resources have a free initial trial and a small monthly investment afterward:

-lynda.com offers a 10-day free trial ($19-$29/month thereafter) and provides training and skill development in marketing, business, and technology to develop skills employers want.
-Developed by the folks at LinkedIn, Lynda offers almost 6,000 (2017) classes empowering you to close the gap between your skills and the qualifications needed.
+lynda.com offers a 10-day free trial ($19-$29/month thereafter) and provides training.
+You can take courses in marketing, business, and technology to develop skills employers want.
+Developed by the folks at LinkedIn, Lynda offers almost 6,000 (2017) classes.
+Choose some to close the gap between your skills and the qualifications needed.

 career research and job search

 Lyz Ryan created a video based on an article by Jeff Kauflin over at Forbes.com suggesting the ten sites for openings, salary information, and information about companies:

 - LinkedIn.com isn’t just for you to tell other professionals how wonderful you are.
 It is a great opportunity to research a company and make connections with other professionals at that company!

 - TheMuse.com lets you research contacts or potentially, the hiring manager, at a company before your interview.